YonasTewabe/laravel-foodOrder/README.md

 ## Features

-User authentication
+User authentication<br>
-CRUD operations for placing order and for when order is served Role-based access control
+CRUD operations for placing order and for when order is served<br>
+Role-based access control